MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions3.md

 ```

 {:start="4"}
-4. Write the SQL to display the new pupil records.
+4. Write a single SQL statement to display the new records.

 5. Write a SQL statement to display everything in the house table.